Here’s Why 2021 Could Be Good for Organized Labor

 Union membership has been declining in the U.S. for decades, and the 2020 data doesn’t fully reverse that trend.
 But it does show that workers belonging to a union saw fewer job losses amid the pandemic than nonunion workers.

-This is partly due to unions’ strong engagement amid the pandemic, labor experts say.
+This is likely due in part to unions’ strong engagement amid the pandemic, labor experts say.
 In industries ranging from health care to retail to food service to tech, workers banded together and frequently demanded better working conditions last year as COVID-19 devastated the economy and forced millions of businesses to close or change their strategies.

 “Union members could hold on to their jobs because they can negotiate more creative solutions to economic challenges—furloughs or reductions in hours or even early retirement or other programs to try to avoid mass layoffs,” says Rebecca Givan, a professor of labor studies and employment relations at Rutgers University.